ObjectModules/deploy/README.md

 Building and Test is being carried out.
 As a sample for online demo that create a simple page applying the above scheme using Google App Engine with the Google Cloud Storage as well also use the following Google Products as below:

--Google AdWords to promote the front page
+- Google AdWords to promote the front page
--Google Analitycs to measure the pageview
+- Google Analitycs to measure the pageview
--Google Channel for online communication
+- Google Channel for online communication

 If you like to ses the demo, it can be visited [here](www.tophyips.info)